WELCOME MESSAGE FROM THE PEOPLE OF TANSANG KENYALANG

 As you proceed to my house, you’ll be served “Ai Aus“ to quench your thirst, followed by “Ai Untong“ as our gratitude for your presence and “Ai Basu“ to cleanse your soul, ease your worried mind and to make yourself feels comfortable in our humble home.
 The drinks you’re served with are made from the best rice grains selected from this year harvest and prepared by our most skillful maidens.
 If you come to attend a major festival to my longhouse, I would have my team of Raja Berani (most trusted and senior warriors) to perform ngerandang jalai dance to secure the path you are walking in.
 Then I command my Bujang Berani (junior and tested warriors) to perform the ngelalau dance to build a spiritual fence around you to protect your soul from straying away so that you may fully enjoy the auspicious occasion.
 Then I would, once again, wave a rooster above your head to bless you for your well being.
 I will then serve you with our “Ai Basa“, served by skillful and beautiful maidens to convey my respect and gratitude for your presence in our humble home.

 Visitors to my simple home is expected to show respect and proper conduct to the house owner and everything therein, no matter how humble they may look.
 The practice of humility, politeness and respect is always appreciated in an Iban longhouse.
 I welcome any comment, either critique or appreciation, in good faith.
 It will be appreciated to keep the house in order and better.
 No one is perfect and there can never be any perfect answer.
 We just want to enjoy the pleasure of learning and hearing from each other.
-Please e-mail me personally to email@example.com for your views.
+Please leave comments, additional notes on any subject matter in this site for our reviews.
 We may get to know each other better, no matter where we are in this world.
 Who knows, we might share the same root or origin and become kaban-belayan of which I believe most Ibans are.